mithril-security/bastionlab/docs/index.md

 - [Security](docs/concept-guides/threat_model.md) guides contain technical information for security engineers.
 They explain the threat models and other cybersecurity topics required to audit BastionLab's security standards.

-- [Advanced](docs/reference-guides/benchmarks/benchmarks/) guides are destined to advanced users of BastionLab wanting to dive deep into BastionLab and eventually collaborate with us to the open-source code.
+- [Advanced](docs/reference-guides/benchmarks/benchmarks/) guides are destined to developpers wanting to dive deep into BastionLab and eventually collaborate with us to the open-source code.
 We'll cover in the future exactly how to do so.

 ## Who made BastionLab?